 The title of "World's Most Beautiful Flower" is hotly contested.
-Ask an orchidist, and surely they'll have a strong opinion, as will a rose enthusiast or a tulip fanatic.
-But there are some people who believe the jade vine (Strongylodon) is a contender for the title.
+Ask an orchidist, and surely he or she will have a strong opinion, as will a rose enthusiast or a tulip fanatic.
+But some people believe the jade vine (Strongylodon) is a contender for the title.
 And if not the most beautiful flower, at least one of the world's most interesting.

-The vines flowers are a pendant, hanging in large clusters of claw-shaped flowers in a remarkable turquoise color.
+The vine's flowers are a pendant, hanging in large clusters of claw-shaped flowers in a remarkable turquoise color.
 Jade flowers are aggressive growers that, in their natural environment, easily swallow trees and supporting structures.
 With this kind of aggressive growth, they are better suited for greenhouses or conservatories.
-But if you are able to give a jade vine the room and growing conditions it needs, you will be rewarded with a magnificent specimen plant.
+But if you can give a jade vine the room and growing conditions it needs, you will be rewarded with a magnificent specimen plant.

 Growing Conditions for the Jade Vine (Strongylodon)

 Here are the conditions your Jade Vine needs to be healthy and flower:

 - Light: Jade vine needs as much sun as possible to thrive.
 It prefers full sun or the filtered light of a bright greenhouse.
 It does not have a rest period in winter.

 - Water: Jade vine is a water hog.
 It will grow best with ample and copious water.
 Lack of water will cause leaf browning and slow and stunted growth.
 Water all year.